-Limited information and data on vessels’ locations, places where they operate, their owners, the amounts of their catches, and how these stocks are transported is huge worldwide and leads to illegal activities such as piracy, smuggling, or illegal fishing.
+Limited information and data on vessels’ locations, places where they operate, their owners, the amounts of their catches, and how these stocks are transported leads to illegal activities such as piracy, smuggling, or illegal fishing.

 The problem of illegal fishing and its impact on the global seafood market

 The global seafood market depends on a global fleet of fishing vessels.
 From trawlers to seiners and small boats, fishing vessels come in many sizes, designs, and destinations.
-This diversity and location makes the industry extremely complicated and no one is able to fully estimate the exact number of vessels, let alone their activities and challenges related to illegal, unreported, and unregulated fishing (IUU fishing).
+This diversity and location make the industry extremely complicated.
+No one is able to fully estimate the exact number of vessels.
+And especially, their activities and challenges related to illegal, unreported, and unregulated fishing (IUU fishing).

 More than 50% of the fishing vessels in the world are estimated to operate in the South China Sea.
 This is an area of around 3.8 million square kilometers and is bordered by 12 countries/territories.
-These places are home to two billion people and represent some of the fastest developing economies of the world.
-It is also one of the top five most productive fishing zones in the world in terms of total annual marine production, and one of the zones the most affected by illegal fishing.
+These places are home to two billion people and represent some of the fastest developing economies in the world.
+It is one of the top 5 most productive fishing zones in the world in terms of total annual marine production.
+Moreover, it is one of the zones the most affected by illegal fishing.
 The South China Sea is currently almost 90% overfished and a very high percentage of fish stocks are used.

-It is practically impossible to track all fishing activities in the SCS territories due to territorial disputes, and difficulties in identifying boats.
+It is practically impossible to track all fishing activities in the SCS territories.
+It is because due to territorial disputes, and difficulties in identifying boats.
 Maritime activity is usually followed on the basis of Automatic Identification System (AIS), Vessel Monitoring System (VMS), or Visible Infrared Imaging Radiometer Suite (VIIRS) technologies.
-This data shows a significant amount of catches in the areas which are in question, but their detections are not accurate enough to fight illegal activities.
+This data shows a significant amount of catches in the areas.
+However, they are not accurate enough to fight illegal activities.

 What are the limitations?

-Although the mentioned data that is available is good and relatively inexpensive, the possibility for AIS / VMS sensor tampering is quite common.
+The mentioned data is good and relatively inexpensive, the possibility for AIS/VMS sensor interfere is quite common.
 Many fishing vessels don’t have these systems because they are small and they are under no obligation to use them.
 Conversely, they may be going dark to intentionally turn off the signal and hide their IUU fishing activities.
-Many dark vessels are reporting false identification or are reporting a series of false locations in order to distort maritime situational awareness.
+Many dark vessels are reporting false identification or a series of them in order to distort maritime situational awareness.

 Data from meteorological satellite sensors (VIIRS) are generally open access, are available in near real-time, and have long-term archives, but a major disadvantage is their spatial resolution at the level 750×750 m, which is too inaccurate when it comes to vessel detection.

 Thanks to international cooperation and new technology, we can make progress in tracking IUU fishing.
 Coastal states and the industry are working to improve the transparency and accountability of illegal maritime phenomena.
-Control systems such as AIS, VMS, or satellite optical images can be significantly supported by satellite radar-based imagery accompanied by AI-based vessel detection and classification algorithms, which fills the gaps in understanding the problem and increases transparency in the fisheries sector.
+Control systems such as AIS, VMS, or satellite optical images can be significantly supported by satellite radar-based imagery.
+They are accompanied by AI-based vessel detection and classification algorithms.
+All of that fills the gaps in understanding the problem and increases transparency in the fisheries sector.

-By using satellite-based SAR imagery you can get a more detailed analysis of fishing activity and improve the traceability of vessels, regardless of weather conditions and or time of day.
-The effectiveness of actions to combat illegal fishing depend on the quality of the data, the ease of obtaining it and our ability to interpret it.
-SAR data with centimeter accuracy is already available on the market, new opportunities allow the development of AI-based solutions, and soon, a new era of SAR will come, where commercial access to data will be possible and simple.
+By using SAR imagery you can get a more detailed analysis of fishing activity and improve the traceability of vessels.
+Everything regardless of weather conditions and of time of day.
+The effectiveness of actions to combat illegal fishing depends on many factors.
+The quality of the data, the ease of obtaining it, and our ability to interpret it, for instance.
+SAR data with sub-meter resolution is already available on the market.
+New opportunities allow the development of AI-based solutions.
+Finally, a new era of SAR will come, where commercial access to data will be possible and simple.